-Do you rely on a gut feeling to predict whether customers will sign on when renewal rolls around?
+Do you rely on a gut feeling that leads you to make assumptions whether or not your users will sign on when renewal rolls around?

-Or do you have data-driven intelligence backing your decisions?
+Or do you have data-driven intelligence backing every decision you make?

 Optimize your customer success strategy through data

-We’ve heard that the definition of insanity is doing the same thing over and over and expecting different results.
+We’ve all heard that the definition of insanity is doing the same thing over and over again and expecting different results.

 For a customer success leader, it’s no different.

 Customer success metrics put an end to this by helping your team understand why a customer behaved a certain way — and exactly what you can do to prevent or repeat the outcome in the future.
-Think of them as the key performance indicators that reveal where your strategy is hitting the mark when it comes to adoption, retention and customer loyalty.
+Think of them as the key performance indicators that reveal where your strategy is hitting the mark when and improving your customer retention rate, adoption and customer loyalty.

-When you take the guesswork out of the customer experience — and apply a more proactive approach — your success team can transform itself into the revenue driver it’s meant to be.
+When you take the guesswork out of the user experience and instead apply a more proactive approach, your customer success team can transform itself into the revenue driver it’s meant to be.
 Just some of the benefits of a data-driven approach to customer success include: